Samuel Hedemann (shedeman)

 PEP 111 Mechanics (Stevens)

-PHYS 600 Quantum Computation Research Camp (Theta-Machine)
+PHYS 600 Quantum Computation Research Camp (Gauss Academy)

 PHYS 600 Introduction to Quantum Computing (Independently)